Hermetic Programming: Parameterizing Access to State

 main = hermeticMain

 So hermeticMain is both pure and inert, whereas main :: IO () is pure but live.
-Both sit in the “pure” row of our interaction-vs-access grid—but in different columns.
+Both sit in the “pure” row of the interaction-vs-access grid—but in different columns.

 Toward Hermetic Haskell